 On the fourth, the fireworks get all the glory.
 But this year, let the light show be an explosive finale to a fun-filled, action-packed day.
-From celebrations aboard an aircraft carrier to hometown parades all over town, we’ve rounded up the very best events around the Bay Area that might even make the kids say, “What fireworks?”
+From celebrations aboard an aircraft carrier to hometown parades all over town, we’ve rounded up the very best 4th of July events for kids around the Bay Area that might even make the kids say, “What fireworks?”

 photo: Hornblower Cruises

 Get out on the water and see San Francisco’s amazing fireworks from a whole different vantage point.
 Hornblower offers three evening cruises that include fireworks viewing—the premier fireworks dinner cruise, buffet dinner cruise and the San Francisco Belle cruise.
 You’ll avoid all the crowds and have the best viewing spot in the bay!